civic-health-innovation-labs/mric-bak-etl/README.md

 Author: David Salac

 ## Introduction
-This document describes creating a virtual machine that works as a Microsoft SQL Server and a related local pipeline (running as a PowerShell script) that unloads BacPac archives into this machine from Azure Storage Account's blob.
+This document describes creating a virtual machine that works as a Microsoft SQL Server and a related local pipeline (running as a PowerShell script) that unloads Bak archives into this machine from Azure Storage Account's blob.
 It also fully describes how to set up networking concerning FlowEHR architecture that uses this VM-based SQL Server as a data source for the bronze/silver/gold data pipeline.

 ## Prerequisites
 You need to have: